RossAscends/STMP/README.md

 # SillyTavern MultiPlayer (STMP)

-SillyTavern MultiPlayer is an LLM chat interface that allows multiple users to chat together with an AI.
+SillyTavern MultiPlayer is an LLM chat interface that allows multiple users to chat together with one or more AI characters.
 It also includes a sidebar chat for users only, and many tools for the Host to control the behavior of the AI and to moderate users.

 Created by RossAscends